-Vanilla is used in particular with flavourings in many foods we find today on the supermarket shelves.
+Vanilla is used as a flavouring in many foods we buy today.
 Yet most of our experiences with real vanilla are very limited especially in the UK.
-But more and more people today are asking; "What is Real Vanilla?", because up to now vanilla was an exclusive and even elusive produce to find here.
+More and more people today are asking; "What is Real Vanilla?", because up to now vanilla was an exclusive and even elusive produce to find here.

 To help you get a better understanding of vanilla, here are a few essential facts: